Gopikakavi/-Advanced-Hybrid-Product-Recommender-/README.md

 🧠 Advanced Hybrid Product Recommender (with Streamlit UI)

 🚀 Overview
-The Advanced Hybrid Product Recommender is a full-stack application delivering intelligent and relevant product recommendations.
-It uses a hybrid AI approach combining multiple recommendation techniques, exposed through a FastAPI backend and an interactive Streamlit UI.
+The Advanced Hybrid Product Recommender is a full-stack application delivering intelligent product recommendations.
+It combines cutting-edge AI techniques and traditional methods in a hybrid model, paired with an interactive Streamlit UI for an intuitive user experience.

+This system is built with:

+           ⚡ FastAPI for an asynchronous, high-performance backend API

+           🌐 Streamlit for a rich, real-time user interface

-✨ Features
+            🧠 Multiple AI models for robust, hybrid recommendation logic ✨ Features

 🔀 Hybrid Recommendation Logic – Combines multiple models for best results.